solar-ml/aws-emr-msk/README.md

 Electrical faults in photovoltaic (PV) systems can occur due to various internal system errors or due to external influences.
 Our task is to **build an early detection and fault classification algorithm using the available electrical and environmental measurements from the sensors** used by most PV system manufacturers.

-Figure 1 shows a typical PV system configuration consisting of a 5×3 PV panel and a boost converter programmed with the MPPT algorithm to operate the PV module at the maximum power point (MPP).
+Figure 1 shows a typical PV system configuration consisting of a 5×3 PV panel and a boost converter programmed with the maximum power point tracking (MPPT) algorithm to operate the PV module at the maximum power point (MPP).
 The locations of typical PV panel problems are shown symbolically.
 ![](img/panel_schema.jpg)
 <!-- <p align="center">
   <img src="i/panel_schema.jpg" width="800" />
 </p> -->

 Normally each panel of the PV system is equipped with four sensors, namely: `voltage`, `current`, `temperature` and `irradiance` in addition to disconnection circuit and a servo motor.
-All of these components are connected to the microcontroller unit which periodically (every 20 seconds) send readings to the remote terminal unit followed by the SCADA (Supervisory control and data acquisition) system.
+They are connected to the microcontroller unit which periodically (every 20 seconds) send readings to the remote terminal unit followed by the SCADA (Supervisory Control and Data Acquisition) system.

 ## Data Size Estimate